Se-Woong Koo, co-founder and publisher:

 Jieun Choi, intern:

-Jieun grabs every chance to ask ‘why’ and write about it both in English and Korean on her Medium @jieunchoi.
+Jieun grabs every chance to ask ‘why’ and writes about it both in English and Korean on her Medium @jieunchoi.
 She has worked in the art industry and startups in Hong Kong and Australia.